AlvaradoC17/holberton-zero_day/git/README.md

-Created a new directory called git in your repo.
+Created a new directory called git in your repo